BIJOU STANDARD POODLES

 These poor pups were running and eating in the same area as where they were soiling and would take a ton of "un" training.

-Instead of rescuing and enabling her, I did offer a ton of advise on proper planned breeding and how to house pups
+Instead of rescuing and enabling her, I did offer a ton of advise on proper planned breeding and how to properly

 I provided enough information and support to ensure that the pups where not suffering and were being provided for.